purplecabbage/phonegap-plugins/Android/ContactView/README.txt

 Put the following javascript code in your initializer, after the DOM has loaded:

-document.querySelector("#name-contact-to-native").addEventListener("touchstart", function() {
+document.querySelector("#contact-name-to-native").addEventListener("touchstart", function() {
     	window.plugins.contactView.show("contact-name-from-native");
 }, false);

-"#name-contact-to-native" is the element id that triggers the contact view.
+"#contact-name-to-native" is the element id that triggers the contact view.

 "contact-name-from-native" is the element id in html that receives the contact's name.
 By convention, it is an input field's value that receives it.
 But you can edit this in ContactView.js